ibexa/documentation-developer/docs/content_management/data_migration/importing_data.md

 ---
-description: Import data into your Repository from prepared YAML files.
+description: Import data into your repository from prepared YAML files.
 page_type: reference
 month_change: false
 ---

 # Importing data

-To import data from YAML migration files into Repository, you run the `ibexa:migrations:migrate` command.
+To import data from YAML migration files into repository, you run the `ibexa:migrations:migrate` command.

 The `ibexa:migrations:import` command automatically places migration files in the correct folder.